Edward Frentz

-Edward Williston Frentz (May 1863 – August 28, 1943) was an American archer.
+Edward Williston Frentz (May 1863 – August 28, 1943) was an American archer and author.
 He competed in the men's double York round and the men's double American round at the 1904 Summer Olympics.
+He was also a children's book author and antiquarian, writing the short story collection Uncle Zeb and His Friends, as well as several books on archery.